Our transshipment report revealed the first global footprint of potential transshipment at sea.

 With two hundred thousand ships on the ocean, spotting a refrigerated cargo vessel meeting up with a fishing vessel could take an analyst months on end.
-The artificial intelligence system we developed does it automatically.
+The transparency platform we developed does it automatically.
 Using machine learning, our data scientists analyzed the movement of refrigerated cargo ships (reefers) to detect potential rendezvous with fishing vessels.
 Our transshipment report identified and mapped more than 5,500 likely rendezvous over a 5-year period.
 It is the first global footprint of such rendezvous ever published.

 Why it’s important